eeue56/the-elm-report/README.md

 ```

 The use of `case..of` here is called _pattern matching_.
 Pattern matching in languages with ADTs means control flow by doing different things depending on the constructor used for a particular type.

 --

+### So what?

+ADTs used in this manner control the features of your application.

+If someone wants to make a new feature, then they must add a new constructor for your `Action` type

+--